• Skip to primary navigation

 Cubes of seasoned, marinated tofu on a baking sheet ready for baking.

-2. Dig In: Garnish and enjoy immediately.
+2. Dig in: Garnish and enjoy immediately.

 Crispy, golden brown baked tofu nuggets on a baking sheet.